Astroware-Incorporated/.github/profile/README.md

 # Hey, this is us 👋

-We are <a href="https://github.com/Kelvin-Inc">Kelvin</a>.
+We are [Kelvin Labs](https://github.com/Kelvin-Labs).
 Here we develop revolutionary, open-sorce programs.

-We have been making extreme progress with releasing programs like [Wavelength](https://github.com/Kelvin-Inc/Wavelength).
+We have been making extreme progress with releasing programs like [Wavelength](https://github.com/Kelvin-Labs/Wavelength).